This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Place the sliced zucchini, red peppers, onions, and broccoli in a small bowl.
-Toss the vegetables with the remaining olive oil, the herbs de Provence, salt, and pepper.
-Stir in the shredded cheese.
+- Add the zucchini, bell pepper, onion, and broccoli to a small bowl.
+Toss with the remaining olive oil, Herbes de Provence, salt, and pepper, then stir in the cheese.

 Notes